ss5635t/uk-employment-pay-analysis/README.md

 The clustering analysis is exploratory rather than causal.
 Cluster membership should therefore be interpreted as similarity in the selected employment and pay features, not as evidence of predefined economic categories.

+## Data Availability

+The dataset used for this analysis was provided for university coursework and is not included in this repository.
+The notebook contains the outputs required to review the analysis.

 ## Purpose

 This project demonstrates practical skills in data cleaning, exploratory analysis, visualisation, preprocessing, supervised learning, unsupervised learning and critical model evaluation using real-world-style economic data.